Joints: Definition, Anatomy, Movement, Types, Function

 Functional classification is focused on the degree and type of movements that are permitted.
 These include

-The joints with the greatest range of motion, including rotation movements, involve remodelling.
+The Ball and Socket joints have the greatest range of motion, including rotation movements, which involve remodelling.
 Examples include the hip and shoulder joints.

 Pivot Joints